Georgia Rule: Production

-Release
+Reception

-Critical reception
+Critical response

-Georgia Rule received generally negative reviews from critics.
-The film earned a Rotten rating on the website Rotten Tomatoes, with a score of 19% from 118 reviews.
+Georgia Rule received negative reviews from critics.
+The film earned a Rotten rating on Rotten Tomatoes, with a score of 19% from 118 reviews.
 The site's consensus states: "Comedic and dramatic in all the wrong places, Georgia Rule is a confused dramedy that wastes the talents of its fine cast."
-The film also had a low rating on Metacritic with a score of 25, indicating "generally unfavorable reviews".
+The film also had a low rating on Metacritic with a score of 25, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

-Georgia Rule was rated the #2 worst movie of 2007 by AOL.
-The film received "two thumbs down" from Ebert and Roeper, with the guest critic calling it "Lindsay Lohan's Gigli" (many critics would compare Lohan's following star vehicle, I Know Who Killed Me, to Gigli) and "a sitcom about sexual abuse".
+Georgia Rule was rated the second worst movie of 2007 by AOL.

 Home media

 Georgia Rule was released on DVD on September 4, 2007.
-The Blu-ray was released by the Shout!
+The Blu-ray was released by Shout!
 Factory, under their Shout Select label, on July 12, 2022.

 Awards and nominations

 The film received two nominations at the 2007 Teen Choice Awards, for "Choice Movie – Chick Flick" and "Choice Actress – Drama" for Lohan's performance.
 Felicity Huffman received a Prism Award nomination for "Best Performance in a Feature Film", with the movie winning "Best Feature Film".